 Paul Rooney's next public release, under his own full name, the 2007 post-punk dub 12" single Lucy Over Lancashire, featured an unreliable narration delivered by a satanic Lancastrian sprite.
-His first full length album since 2000, Futile Exorcise, post-punk experimental folk revenant songs of ghosts playing poker and haunting toilet seats, was released in 2017.
+His first full length album since 2000, Futile Exorcise – sung and spoken word post-punk experimental folk revenant songs featuring ghosts playing poker and haunting toilet seats – was released in 2017.

 Rooney also makes musical or non-musical museum and gallery artworks, some of which have been commissioned by organisations such as Film and Video Umbrella, The Drawing Room or Tate Liverpool, or have been made during artist residencies at places like DCA, Dundee; Proyecto Batiscafo, Cuba; and University of Oxford/Victorian College of the Arts, Melbourne.
 He has shown work at Tate Britain; The Arnolfini; BALTIC; Whitechapel Gallery; and ICA; and has exhibited internationally at places such as Museo Tamayo Arte Contemporáneo (Mexico City); Centro Andaluz de Arte Contemporáneo (Seville) and at the Shanghai Biennial.